 - Don’t move firewood to a new area

-Invasive species are named because of their aggressive colonization of new spaces.
-They can crowd out and kill the important tree and plant species that provide shade, carbon storage, and habitat for native wildlife.
+Invasive species are named because they aggressively colonize new spaces.
+They can crowd out and kill important tree and plant species that provide shade, carbon storage, and habitat for native wildlife.

 Did you find this article helpful?
 If so, please share it with your friends!
 Many thanks.